rtCamp/snapwp-helper/DEVELOPMENT.md

 > [!NOTE]
 > Versioning is a machine tool for developers.
 It is not a marketing tool for users - that's what [changelogs](CHANGELOG.md) and release announcements are for.
 So, don't worry too much about version numbers.
 Just follow the rules above.

 As will all other Code Contributions, the release process is managed through Pull Requests.
-When you are ready to make a release, create a new branch from `develop` and make the necessary changes to update the version number (in readme, plugin header, constants, etc) and the changelog.
+When you are ready to make a release, create a new branch from `develop` and make the necessary changes to update the version number (in README, plugin header, constants, etc.) and the changelog.

-One the changes are made and the PR is merged, you should push a copy of the `develop` branch to the `main` branch, and then create a new GitHub release with the version number and a summary of the changes.
+One the changes are made, and the PR is merged, you should push a copy of the `develop` branch to the `main` branch, and then create a new GitHub release with the version number and a summary of the changes.